eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 The IDE and Codewind are connected.

-# 2. Add a deployment registry
+## 2. Add a deployment registry.

-Before projects can be deployed on Kubernetes, you need to specify a Docker Registry.
-Docker Hub is used in this example:
+Before projects can be deployed on Kubernetes, specify a Docker Registry.
+This example uses Docker Hub:

 1\.
 If it's not already open, go to the connection details page with the link: